zhwang2001/Recurrent-Neural-Network-Trading-Bot/Readme.md

  - Built on Tensorflow and Keras
  - Incorporates LSTM layers to prevent gradient vanishing
  - 6 months of IBKR historical data at a 1 second interval harvested for use in training
- - Mean absolute error = $6.54 on Tesla stock 1 hour into future (On average predictions are $6.50 off from target price)
+ - Mean absolute error best performance = $6.54 on Tesla stock forecasting 1 hour into the future

 ##NOTE
  - Config.keras files are for the LSTM layers